 Bob Tankel, Founder, Tankel Law Group

 There’s a war raging for online financing options.
-Paypal Credit, for example, offers lines of credit with 6 months of 0% interest.
-You can get a credit decision in as little as 3 minutes and there is typically no annual fee.
+PayPal Credit, for example, offers lines of credit with 6 months of no interest.
+You can get a credit decision in as little as three minutes, and there is typically no annual fee.
 Further, PayPal even offers more robust financing options that can help you with larger working capital purchases.

 24. Know Your Credit Card Benefits to Simplify and Streamline Business Activities

 Jeff Hofmann, General Manager, Chase Ink Business Cards

 Remember to do your research before applying for a credit card so that you’re aware of any built-in benefits and not doubling up on costs.
 For example, some business credit cards offer collision insurance for rental cars, meaning one less thing to worry about when you’re focused on your business trip.
 By knowing your available rewards and the options for redeeming and maximizing them, you can make sure to get your money’s worth and keep your business moving forward.

 25. Use a Business Credit Card with Longer Repayment Terms